 When the seller has agreed to purchase a home warranty for the buyer, the title company will send payment to the home warranty company at closing.
 Typically in Arizona, the home warranty is an item on the purchase contract and negotiated between the buyer and seller.
 The amount the seller will pay for the home warranty can also be negotiated.
 The home warranty will cover many household items, such as the AC / Heating system, water heater, some plumbing items, appliances and more.
 This is typically a one year warranty with a co-pay due when the service representative visits the house.

 Many HOAs will charge a fee for transferring the name on a property from the seller to the buyer.
 This can be paid by the buyer, seller or split between the two.
 This too is part of the purchase contract HOA Addendum and is negotiated at the time a purchase offer is made.

 Seller Disclosure Fees

-An HOA will charge the home seller a fee to provide the buyer the Covenants, Conditions, and Restrictions (CCRs).
+Sellera in Arizona will pay a fee to provide the buyer the Covenants, Conditions, and Restrictions (CCRs).
 The CCRs are the rules for the community.
 By purchasing a home within a Home Owner Association (HOA), the home buyer is agreeing to abide by the community rules.
 These CCR’s are provided to the buyer after escrow has been opened.
 Once the escrow is opened, the title company sends the notification to the HOA that the property is now under contract and there will be a new homeowner.
 In Arizona, a buyer has five days after receipt of the CCRs to cancel the contract if there are restrictions the buyer cannot live with.
 These are typically provided to the buyer in a paper, electronically or even in a CD format.
 Arizona state law requires the seller to provide the CCRs of the community and the seller must pay for the CCR’s.